 Past studies indicated that the air was polluted with asbestos due to the disturbance of asbestos-contaminated soils, caused primarily by heavy truck traffic.
-Groundwater in the shallow aquifer contains asbestos.
-Site soils are contaminated with asbestos.
-The wetland areas adjacent to Alviso have been threatened.
-The greatest health threat to people is the inhalation of airborne asbestos fibers.
+Groundwater in the shallow aquifer contained asbestos.
+Site soils were contaminated with asbestos.
+The wetland areas adjacent to Alviso were threatened.
+The greatest human health threat is the inhalation of airborne asbestos fibers.
 Once asbestos fibers enter the lungs, the fibers can be trapped in the body.
 Asbestos fibers also may be ingested through contaminated food and water.

 Who is Involved